Ashokrawal/Cloud-Technology-for-Business/README.md

 ![image](https://github.com/Ashokrawal/Cloud-Technology-for-Business/assets/169262551/8e2d0e60-7eb9-4576-bbcc-247db846e1bc)

                      Fig.3: Installing Apache

 **Step 4: Create a basic HTML file to serve**

 The HTML file provides a basic web page that can be viewed in a user browser, ensuring that the Apache web server is capable of delivering web content to users.

-1. Once Apache is installed, create a simple HTML file.
-Run the below command. echo "<html><h1>Welcome to BookShow!</h1></html>" |  sudo tee /var/www/html/index.html
+1. Once Apache is installed, create a simple HTML file to serve
 2. Validating Web browser:
 To verify your web browser, navigate to http://your-ec2-public-ip.
 Example: http:// 52.87.221.177
-The "Welcome to BookShow! " message should be displayed.
+3.The "Welcome to BookShow! " message should be displayed.

 ![image](https://github.com/Ashokrawal/Cloud-Technology-for-Business/assets/169262551/fc1d4eef-ab91-4ffa-9fae-ad789c52256c)

                      Fig 4: HTML page with Welcome message

 **Step 5:Configure and set up an alarm in CloudWatch through the AWS console**